 It seems that more people than ever are experiencing suboptimal lung function and having difficulty breathing, which in turn affects energy output, workouts, and daily functioning.
 Lung problems have been worsened by the toxicity in our diets, and environments, and by Spike Protein.
-Now, more than ever, it is important to support lung health with the right supplements and to make better lifestyle choices for optimal lung health.

 The Importance of Lung Function